Catch Fish with

 A spanish mackerel and a couple of other sizeable fish from the big net.

 The monster Cubera snapper displayed for me by a local.

 I can hardly imagine hooking one of these but clearly it is (a faint) possibility.

 So, what's the answer?
 Why don't we catch the odd monster?
-Richard has been spooled (=smashed) a couple of times over the past few years - probably by big sting rays?
+Richard has been spooled smashed a couple of times over the past few years - probably by big sting rays??
 It would seem that our chances of really big fish are limited by their scarcity.
 The more interesting question of course is why are there not more middling sized fish to be caught?
 Could it be that (1) The habitat is impoverished so that nothing grows any bigger than ten or twenty centimetres?
 This is improbable as we know there are at least some very big fish to be caught.
 Is it (2) Simply that the sand flats are nurseries and the bigger fish are elsewhere?
 This also seems unlikely as we've tried lots of other spots to no avail and the Brazilian anglers don't seem to do any better or even as well as us.
 (3) Could it be that centuries of trapping and, more recently, netting have wiped out the larger size classes of all inshore fish?
 This would seem the most probable answer.
 Although the fishing technology of traps and seine nets is basic and old fashioned it has persisted for a long time and the fish traps are in action all the time - even if they are not emptied.
 There must however, be enough adult fish surviving to breed and produce the offspring which populate the beaches in such large numbers.
-What were fish stocks like a century or two ago?
-Is this a prime case for conservation management, protected areas and no take zones?
+Is this a prime case for conservation management?

 – PLEASE TELL YOUR TWITTER, FACEBOOK, EMAIL FRIENDS ABOUT THESE BOOKS.